 Overweight Young Adults Risk Early Death

 A study published in Aug 2011 in the Journal of Adolescent Health found that being overweight at 25 years old increased the risk of early death by 21%.
 That risk went up to 28% if a young adult with a higher BMI (body mass index) also smoked, drank alcohol, or did little exercise.
+Obesity in young adults in America is a life threatening epidemic.

 The risk of early death was higher in obese men compared to women, and African-American women compared to white women.